HOW TO BECOME A CANDIDATE IN FOUR EASY STEPS

 2.)
 Pay the qualifying fee or submit Official Petition Certification (exception – Write-In Candidates).

-1ST QUALIFYING PERIOD: STATE ATTORNEY (6TH AND 20TH JUDICIAL CIRCUITS), PUBLIC DEFENDER (20TH JUDICIAL CIRCUIT), JUSTICE OF SUPREME COURT, DISTRICT COURT OF APPEAL JUDGE, AND CIRCUIT COURT JUDGE:
+1ST QUALIFYING PERIOD: REPRESENTATIVE IN CONGRESS, STATE ATTORNEY, PUBLIC DEFENDER, JUSTICE OF SUPREME COURT, DISTRICT COURT OF APPEAL JUDGE, CIRCUIT COURT JUDGE, AND COUNTY COURT JUDGE:

-2ND QUALIFYING PERIOD: U.S. SENATOR, REPRESENTATIVE IN CONGRESS, GOVERNOR, ATTORNEY GENERAL, CHIEF FINANCIAL OFFICER, COMMISSIONER OF AGRICULTURE, STATE SENATOR, STATE REPRESENTATIVE, AND MULTI-COUNTY SPECIAL DISTRICTS, COUNTY & DISTRICT OFFICES:
+2ND QUALIFYING PERIOD: STATE SENATOR, STATE REPRESENTATIVE, MULTI-COUNTY SPECIAL DISTRICTS, COUNTY & DISTRICT OFFICES:

 A full list of offices and filing information can be found here.